DrewJay/Mathematical-proofs/README.md

 # Mathematical-proofs
-My love of mathematics all around.
+My love of mathematics all around